-- The Program Head (if appropriate) and SPRC shall each examine the PPE Review File, and each shall provide the faculty member under evaluation with the opportunity to discuss the PPE Review File and the preliminary evaluation.
-The Program Head (if appropriate) and the SPRC will subsequently provide a written response to the preliminary evaluation.
+- The Program Head (if appropriate) and FPRC shall each examine the PPE Review File, and each shall provide the faculty member under evaluation with the opportunity to discuss the PPE Review File and the preliminary evaluation.
+The Program Head (if appropriate) and the FPRC will subsequently provide a written response to the preliminary evaluation.
 The faculty member under review may also provide a response.
 The responses become part of the PPE Review File.

-- After receiving the responses of the faculty member under review (if any), the Department Head (if appropriate) and the SPRC, the Dean shall re-examine the PPE Review File and make a written finding no later than November 15, unless the President approves an extension.
+- After receiving the responses of the faculty member under review (if any), the Department Head (if appropriate) and the FPRC, the Dean shall re-examine the PPE Review File and make a written finding no later than November 15, unless the President approves an extension.

 - The Committee on Faculty Standing and Conduct shall examine the PPE Review File and prepare a written report which addresses, at least, the following issues:

 - Since tenure carries the expectation of continuing employment, the University bears the burden of proof in removing tenure.
-The report shall assess the degree to which the PPE Review File demonstrates that the tenured faculty member's performance has been sufficiently detrimental to the University and/or its students for a sufficiently long period that termination under the procedures of Rule 31008, concerning Termination for Good Cause, of the Regents’ Rules and Regulations, is a possibility.
+The report shall assess the degree to which the PPE Review File demonstrates that the tenured faculty member's performance has been sufficiently detrimental to the University and/or its students for a sufficiently unsatisfactory that termination under the procedures of Rule 31008, concerning Termination for Good Cause, of the Regents' Rules and Regulations, is a possibility.

 - After receipt of the report from the Committee on Faculty Standing and Conduct, the Provost shall send copies of the report to the faculty member and the Dean and allow 10 working days to receive written responses, which become part of the PPE Review File.
 The Provost shall review the PPE Review File and decide on one of the following options as an appropriate action:

-- If the Provost decides that an additional review period is appropriate, the faculty member's performance during the additional review period is to be governed by an additional review period document, which should specify the faculty member's duties, resources to be made available, and the timetable and criteria for interim and end of period evaluations.
+- If the Provost decides that an additional review period is appropriate, the faculty member's performance during the additional review period is to be governed by an additional review period document, which should specify the faculty member's duties, resources to be made available, and the timetable and criteria for interim and end-of-period evaluations.
 The construction of the extended review period document is the responsibility of the Dean who shall consult with the faculty member, the Department Head (if appropriate), the School Personnel Review Committee, and the Provost prior to issuing the document.